Structured literature reviews – A guide for students

 You should always document your search strategy in order to remember what search terms you have used, how these search terms have been combined, and whether you have applied any limits to your search.
 The easiest way to do this is to copy and paste your search history from the database into a text document.
 Also, academic databases often let you create a personal account, so that you may save your searches online.

-Step 4: Improve your search strategy
+Step 4: Narrowing or broadening your search

 - Investigate whether your key articles are present in the search results.